souzamarcelo/capopt/README.md

 # capopt
 **Capping Methods for the Automatic Configuration of Optimization Algorithms**

-The main objective of *capopt* is to speed up the automatic configuration of optimization algorithms.
-It implements several capping methods for optimization scenarios.
+The *capopt* program implements several capping methods to speed up the automatic configuration of optimization algorithms.
 These methods use the performance of previously seen executions to determine a performance envelope, which is used to evaluate how good a new configuration is during its execution.
 If a poorly performing configuration is identified, *capopt* stops the execution and returns a penalized result value.

 The following article describes *capopt* in detail and presents an extensive experimental evaluation.
 You can also check its [supplementary page](https://capopt.github.io/suppcor) for further experimental details.